Guide to Employee Stipends

 Traditionally, stipends were offered to graduate students, unpaid interns, and student researchers to help them pay for housing and other education-related expenses.
 However, any organization can offer them as an extra benefit for employees.

 As an employer, you can use stipends to create a truly customized employee benefits package.
-You can decide which expenses are eligible for reimbursement, how much to offer for each stipend, and more.
-This gives you complete cost control and flexibility.

 How do stipends work?